fatihcaliss/octopus-market/README.md

 - All data utilized within the project is sourced from the https://dummyjson.com/docs API, which provides mock data to populate the website's content.

 - The /products (store) page offers users the ability to filter products in two different ways: by selecting a category, entering a word for quick search.
-To optimize performance, title and range filters leverage a debounce function, located in the util folder, eliminating the need for larger libraries like Lodash.
+To optimize performance, quick search filter leverage a debounce function, located in the util folder, eliminating the need for larger libraries like Lodash.

+-On /products/:id pages react-image-gallery package used for show product detail images.

 - For efficient data management and state handling, the project relies on the tanstack query library for all network requests.